-This value determines the delay before an AC Failure or AC Restoral is reported.
-The AC failure or restoral is still displayed immediately.
+This value determines the delay before an AC FAILURE or AC RESTORE is reported.
+The AC failure or restore is still displayed immediately.
 Valid entries are from 000 to 255 minutes/hours.

-NOTE: Selection of minutes or hours for the delay is set in section [382], Option 6.
+NOTE: Selection of minutes or hours for the delay is set in section [382], Option 6, Pg 48.

-NOTE: If AC Failure Communications Delay is programmed as 000, the AC Failure Trouble reporting code will be sent immediately.
+NOTE: If AC Failure Communications Delay is programmed as 000, the AC Failure Trouble reporting code will be sent immediately\.